Sliding Japan exports, manufacturing gloom heighten economic risks

 Asia-bound shipments, which account for more than half of Japan’s overall exports, declined 8.2% in the year to June.

-Japan’s overall imports fell 5.2% in the year to June, versus the median estimate for a 0.4% decline, bringing the trade balance to a surplus of 589.5 billion yen, versus the median estimate for a 420.0 billion yen surplus.
+Japan’s overall imports fell 5.2% in the year to June, led by nonferrous metal, versus the median estimate for a 0.4% fall, bringing the trade balance to a surplus of 589.5 billion yen, against the median estimate for a 420.0 billion yen surplus.

+“The big drop in imports in June probably narrowed negative contribution from net exports to GDP.
+But that won’t change our view that external demand likely put a drag on April-June growth,” said Koya Miyamae, senior economist at SMBC Nikko Securities.

 Editing by Shri Navaratnam